-Thirty miles west of Edinburgh, on a plot of land measuring roughly one-tenth of square mile, sits a bastion of Scottish clean energy production.
+Thirty miles east of Edinburgh, on a plot of land measuring roughly one-tenth of square mile, sits a bastion of Scottish clean energy production.
 It’s 35 years since Torness was switched on for the very first time and since then it has produced enough electricity to meet the needs of every home in Scotland for 29 years.
 But in less than five years’ time Scotland will have no large scale firm clean power at all.

 At its height Scotland had 3 GW of nuclear capacity.
 It was a blink and you miss it moment, but for a brief period, Torness, Hunterston A, Hunterston B, Chapelcross and Dounreay nuclear power stations were all online at the same time.
 From a tiny land footprint, these stations have provided the backbone of power in Scotland, saving well over 400 million tonnes of carbon emissions in the process.
 They are Scotland’s most important climate heroes.
 Nothing else comes even close.